Baggage Shipping to Vietnam

 Important Vietnam Customs Information

 In order to be considered for duty relief, the consignee must provide the physical stamped copy of their Vietnam Customs Declaration Form which is obtained from customs at the airport of landing and must be dated within 30 days of the shipment’s arrival in Vietnam.
 This is posted directly to our courier partner in Vietnam.
-In addition a copy of the named receiver’s passport must be provided along with an image of their entry stamp and if held, their visa, work permit, or residence card.
+In addition, a copy of the named receiver’s passport must be provided along with an image of their entry stamp and flight ticket, and if held, their visa, work permit, or residence card.
 Due to the information required for clearance, shipments cannot be cleared by customs unless the consignee has already arrived in Vietnam.

 Customs will generally also exempt a consignee from paying duty on smaller shipments of negligible value, providing the declared value of the shipment is under 1,000,000 VND / $40 USD.